 The AIDS virus is transmitted from one person to another through several methods:

-- Accidents in health care (i.e., needle stick or other medical instruments)
+- accidents in health care (i.e. from an infected needle stick or from other contaminated medical instruments)

 Prior to 1985 HIV was frequently transmitted by blood transfusions because there was no effective way to test blood for the AIDS virus.